Create a Teen Behavior Contract

 Developing a plan together helps them understand exactly why our rules are in place.
 It also shows them that we respect their need for growth.
 Too often, during the teen years, we tend to focus on the negatives and we get into unhealthy habits such as nagging and threats.
 Having a clear plan is a good way of avoiding poor communication cycles.

 Developing a plan may happen best when you meet as a family.
 These meetings can be in person or online.
-This approach brings people together even when separated by a distance.
+This approach brings people together even when separated by distance.

 Make it clear to your teens that you want to work together to build a plan that allows them to grow and gain more responsibilities.
-Approaching the discussion in this way may encourage your teens to come to the table with an open mind.
+Approaching the discussion in this way may encourage teens to come to the table with an open mind.
 Meeting regularly allows for opportunities to talk about other issues that will strengthen your family.

-Preparing Your Adolescent
+Prepare Your Adolescent

 This process is a wonderful way to support your adolescent’s ability to speak up for themselves.
 They’ll want to let you know what privileges they are ready for.
 But they must learn to thoughtfully consider what they can really handle and be reasonable in their requests.
 Let them know you’ll only agree to reasonable requests and that their best bet is to put forward a plan they can successfully follow through with.
 If they hold up their end of deal, they’ll know that they can gain more privileges.
 If they do poorly, they’ll know that they will lose privileges until they can prove themselves.